A Complete Guide To Lasik Eye Surgery Procedure

 Below are the standard requirements that any patient must comply prior to the LASIK corrective eye surgery to achieve a favorable result after the surgery:

 Full eye assessment will be required by Dr. Jackson to check the health condition of the eyes, get accurate measurements of the actual shape and thickness of the cornea, size of the pupil, type of refractive problem (farsightedness, nearsightedness and astigmatism) and other eye conditions affecting the patient such as dry eye disease.
+The only way to do this is by visiting our office in Lake Villa, Illinois.
+For those who are from Round Lake, Oak Brook, McHenry, Libertyville, Schaumburg, Vernon Hills, Oak Park, Naperville, Lake Villa, Evanston, Westchester, Milwaukee, Kenosha, Waukegan the easiest way doing this is by scheduling a consultation from the form at the page or by phone 847.356.0700.

 A complete report of the patient’s health history plus other medications taken will dictate if the person is a suitable candidate for the LASIK procedure.